andreip/twitter-authorities/README.md

 Summary
 ---

-Find authorities for tweeter topics.
+Find authorities for Twitter topics.
 Needs to download tweets (fetching stage), then it can compute based on fetched tweets.
 Requirements:
 * the implementation uses mongodb to store downloaded tweets
 * see requirements.txt for more, but main packages used are: pymongo, tweepy, scikit-learn, numpy, scipy